seanankenbruck/observability-ai/README.md

 "What's the CPU usage for the auth service?"
 → 2 seconds
 → Accurate PromQL generated and executed
-→ Results displayed with context
+→ Query suggestions displayed with context
 ```

 ### Key Benefits